The Loud Bicycle Horn sounds just like a car horn and it is just as loud too. Order here and the horn will ship in one week.

 Honking with your thumb is easy and won't interfere with braking.
 The button attaches easily to either handlebar and the wire plugs into the bottom of the case.

-- Loudness: 112 Decibels, like a typical car horn
+- Loudness and pitch: just like a typical car horn

 - Honk duration: up to 30 seconds straight, but please be respectful

 - Batteries: Mini USB rechargeable, lithium batteries that will last 1-2 months

 - Dimensions: 6x4.5x4 inches at its widest extent

 The Loud Bicycle horn can fit a wide variety of frame sizes and shapes.
 It can attach to either the top tube or the down tube.
 The location on the tube where it is attached must be no more than 1.5 inches wide and no more than 1.8 inches in height.
 The tube need not be circular, the rubber shims will provide a tight fit for a variety of shapes and also protect the paint.